dogweather/forkful/content/en/swift/finding-the-length-of-a-string.md

 ## See Also:

-1. [String Programming Guide](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Strings/Articles/stringsChapters.html#//apple_ref/doc/uid/TP40009472): Learn more about the intricacies of working with strings in Apple's documentation.

 2. [The Swift Programming Language](https://docs.swift.org/swift-book/LanguageGuide/StringsAndCharacters.html): More details about strings and characters in the official Swift language guide.

-3. [Swift.org - Strings](https://swift.org/blog/strings/): A blog post from Swift.org featuring strings, their storage, and more.